jchapin/capitaltechnologyservices.github.io/_posts/2017-07-11-checklist-rails-ci-setup.md

 ---
 layout: post
-title: "Checklist - Continuous Integration Setup for a Rails 5 App"
+title: "Checklist - CI Setup for Rails 5"
 title_short: "Checklist - CI Setup for Rails 5"
 author: "Chapin, John C."
 excerpt: >
   A checklist of all of the steps necessary to setup continuous integration for a new Rails 5 application.
-This list may not cover the specific details of configuring Jenkins, since that has already been accomplished.
-This checklist just serves as documentation of what needs to be done when we spin up a new project.
+This list does not cover the specific details of configuring Jenkins, since that has already been accomplished.
+This checklist just serves as documentation of what needs to be done when we spin up a new Rails 5 project.
 ---

 {{ page.excerpt }}